Visiting the Garden

 We have a wheelchair available and are very happy to help visitors in a wheelchair access as many parts of the Garden as possible.

 Wheelchair access is available right through to our sunny main courtyard, our Tea Shop and Tea House.
 A wheelchair accessible bathroom is also available in this area.
-Approximately 70% of the Garden is accessible to those in a wheelchair.
+Approximately 70% of the Garden is accessible to those using a wheelchair.
 Please ask us for any help you may need.